ericgj/ing/README.md

 I wanted to use Thor's generator methods and shell conventions to write my own generators.
 But I didn't want to fight against Thor's hijacking of ruby classes.

+### Brief note about the design

+One of the design principles is to limit inheritance (classical and mixin), and most importantly to _avoid introducing new state via inheritance_.
+An important corollary of this is that the _application objects_, ie. your task classes, must themselves take responsibility for their interface with the underlying resources they mix in or compose, instead of those resources providing the interface (via so-called macro-style class methods, for instance).

+## Q & A

 ### But what about task dependency resolution?

 That's what `require` and `||=` are for ;)